bvarberg/organization-exploration/ORGANIZATION.md

 # Contexts & external services

 Service wrappers like API clients are configured and injected into the application through `Context`s.
-The goal is to create and provide the client object once, and access it through the `useComponent` hook.
+The goal is to create and provide the client object once, and access it through the `useContext` hook.